salesforce/WikiSQL/README.md

 ## Installation

 Both the evaluation script as well as the dataset are stored within the repo.
-To track the data file, we use [Git LFS](https://git-lfs.github.com/).
 The installation steps are as follows:

 ```bash